-That said, dropshipping is a low-investment way to test product-market fit and launch a business before you invest in your own original products.
-Just be sure to always order a sample for yourself to make sure that your supplier is reliable and that the quality of the products is fit for selling to your customers.
+Dropshipping is a great way to test product-market fit and launch a business before you invest in your own original products.
+Just be sure to always order a sample for yourself to make sure your supplier is reliable and that the quality of the products is fit for selling to your customers.

 2. Design and sell print-on-demand t-shirts

-Another dropshipping model, print-on-demand puts inventory, shipping, and fulfillment in the hands of a third-party supplier.
-But unlike the dropshipping idea above, the focus here is on customizing these products with your own designs to create something original.
+Another dropshipping model, print on demand puts inventory, shipping, and fulfillment in the hands of a third-party supplier.
+But unlike the dropshipping business idea above, the focus here is on customizing products with your own designs to create something original.

 T-shirts, hats, phone cases, hoodies, skirts, tote bags, and more become canvases for your creativity.
 You can think up witty slogans for developers or references that resonate with cat owners—if there’s passion and pride within a community, there’s a potential t-shirt business you can start.

-You can even use t-shirt mockup templates so you don’t actually need to spend money on a full photoshoot for every new design.
+You can even use t-shirt mockup templates so you don’t need to spend extra money on a full photoshoot for every new design.

 There are a variety of print-on-demand platforms you can work with, many of which can be integrated with your Shopify store for seamless order fulfillment.
 However, be sure to always order a sample of your product (often offered at a discount) to make sure your custom products look good.

 A book is just another type of product when you think about it.
 As such, you can create one to serve a particular demand in the market.